NuevoFoundation/workshops/content/english/unity/3-scripts-explained.md

 ---
-title: "3.
-Scripts Explained"
+title: "Scripts Explained"
 date: 2021-10-06T11:45:38-07:00
 draft: false
 weight: 4
 ---

 Before we begin with making Nuvi move, let's first explain the structure of a Unity script.
+There are many ways to make Nuvi move within Unity, and one way to do this is to add a Script component onto Nuvi.
+A Script component is a component that you can make on your own from scratch.

 An empty Unity Script will look like this:

 ```csharp
 using System.Collections;